Bob-Bobbinson-Bob/Free-Crossover-Trial/README.md

 Please use this software at your own risk.
 I have tested it on 2 Macs and it appears to fully function on both of them, so it should work, but still.

 Also, this is my first proper published repo, so sorry if it is annoying to set this up and slightly messy.
 Feel free to make an installer for this to make it easier to set up, and also feel free to upload the installer somewhere.
+EDIT: I just made an installer.
+Hip hip hoooray.
+Now this is really easy to set up for real this time.

 # What this contains